gabrieloliverio/gabrieloliverio.github.io/_posts/2016-05-07-case-study-php-framework-implantation.md

 # Executable architecture development

-Stuying Laravel, I checked that it haven't supported Oracle databases out of the box, but there was a library that added this functionality - [laravel-oci8](https://github.com/yajra/laravel-oci8) - I just needed to know if it was stable enough to support a project in production environment.
+Studying Laravel, I had already noticed that it doesn't provide native support to Oracle databases, but there was a library that added this functionality - [laravel-oci8](https://github.com/yajra/laravel-oci8) - I just needed to know if it was stable enough to support a project in production environment.
 My company has a database naming convention that uses prefixes in tables, its columns and sequences.
 It would be crucial that this library supported the overwritten of its own convention,